 THE PROCEDURE OUTLINED FOR THE USE OF BOTH NONFLIGHTED AND FULL FLIGHTED AUGER EXTENSIONS OFFERS THE MOST ADAPTABLE METHOD OF EXTENDING THE DIGGING DEPTH FOR THE WIDEST CROSS SECTION OF PROBABLE OPERATORS.
-THIS PROCEDURE TAKES INTO ACCOUNT ANTICIPATED OPERATOR EXPERIENCE, SKILL AND COMMON SENSE.
-THE MANUFACTURER IS AWARE THAT NOT ALL OPERATORS WILL ELECT FOLLOW THIS PROCEDURE.
-TO MANUFACTURER HAS NO CONTROL OVER INDIVIDUAL OPERATING PROCEDURES AND/OR DECISIONS.
-MANY OPERATORS MAY ELECT TO UTILIZE THE NONFLIGHTED AUGER EXTENSION CONNECTED DIRECTLY TO THE AUGER AND LONGER, TIME BYPASS THE MORE CONSUMING PROCEDURE OUTLINED ABOVE.
-INDIVIDUAL OPERATORS MAY ELECT TO CHOOSE OTHER PROCEDURES IN AN EFFORT TO REDUCE THE ASSOCIATED PRODUCTION COSTS.
-THE RESULTING MACHINE
+THIS TAKES ACCOUNT PROCEDURE INTO ANTICIPATED OPERATOR EXPERIENCE, SKILL AND COMMON SENSE.
+THE MANUFACTURER IS AWARE THAT NOT ALL OPERATORS WILL ELECT THIS то FOLLOW PROCEDURE.
+THE MANUFACTURER HAS NO CONTROL OVER INDIVIDUAL OPERATING PROCEDURES AND/OR DECISIONS.
+MANY OPERATORS MAY ELECT TO UTILIZE THE NONFLIGHTED AUGER EXTENSION CONNECTED DIRECTLY TO THE AUGER AND BYPASS THE LONGER, MORE TIME CONSUMING PROCEDURE OUTLINED ABOVE.
+INDIVIDUAL OPERATORS MAY ELECT TO

-CONFIGURATIONS CAN PLACE THE HANDLES ALMOST LEVEL WITH (OR EVEN ABOVE) THE SHOULDERS OF THE OPERATORS.
-HEIGHT LEVEL, THE HOLE DIGGER IS DIFFICULT TO CONTROL AGAINST POSSIBLE KICKBACK FORCES.
-THIS IS NOT A MANUFACTURER APPROVED PROCEDURE BECAUSE IT REQUIRES POTENTIAL OPERATOR TO EXCEPTIONAL HEIGHT AND EXPERT WORK EXPERIENCE, SKILL AND COMMON SENSE UNFORTUNATELY, THERE IS STILL NO REAL ASSURANCE THAT EACH AND EVERY OPERATOR WITH EXCEPTIONAL HEIGHT AND EXPERIENCE, SKILL AND COMMON SENSE CAN ALWAYS EXERCISE ADEQUATE CONTROL OF THE HOLE DIGGER TO GUARANTEE PERSONAL SAFETY, PERSONAL SAFETY CAN NEVER BE GUARANTEED FOR ANY GIVEN AND/OR SPECIFIC JOB APPLICATION FOR ANY TYPE OF POWERED EQUIPMENT.
-THE ACCEPTED PROCEDURE, AS OUTLINED IN THIS OPERATOR'S MANUAL, IS STRONGLY RECOMMENDED.
+CHOOSE OTHER PROCEDURES IN AN EFFORT TO REDUCE THE ASSOCIATED PRODUCTION COSTS.
+RESULTING MACHINE THE CONFIGURATIONS CAN PLACE THE HANDLES ALMOST LEVEL WITH (OR EVEN ABOVE) THE SHOULDERS OF THE OPERATORS.
+AT THIS HEIGHT LEVEL, THE HOLE DIGGER IS DIFFICULT TO CONTROL AGAINST POSSIBLE KICKBACK FORCES.
+THIS IS NOT A MANUFACTURER APPROVED PROCEDURE BECAUSE IT REQUIRES EACH POTENTIAL OPERATOR TO HAVE EXCEPTIONAL HEIGHT AND EXPERT WORK EXPERIENCE, SKILL AND COMMON SENSE .
+UNFORTUNATELY, THERE IS STILL NO REAL EACH AND THAT ASSURANCE EVERY OPERATOR WITH EXCEPTIONAL HEIGHT AND EXPERIENCE, SKILL AND COMMON SENSE CAN ALWAYS EXERCISE ADEQUATE CONTROL OF THE HOLE DIGGER TO GUARANTEE PERSONAL SAFETY.
+PERSONAL SAFETY CAN NEVER BE GUARANTEED FOR ANY GIVEN AND/OR SPECIFIC JOB APPLICATION FOR ANY TYPE OF EQUIPMENT.
+THE POWERED ACCEPTED PROCEDURE, AS OUTLINED IN THIS OPERATOR'S MANUAL, IS STRONGLY RECOMMENDED.
 THE MANUFACTURER CAN NOT CONDONE AND/OR APPROVE ANY OTHER PROCEDURE.